Creasy Creek: Course

 Creasy Creek begins in a valley in eastern Dennison Township.
 It flows south for a short distance and almost immediately receives an unnamed tributary.
 It then turns south-southwest for two miles or so before turning west-southwest and then south-southwest.
 The creek then crosses Pennsylvania Route 437 and turns west, receiving the tributary Reilly Creek.
 After approximately a mile it turns southwest and after a few tenths of a mile reaches its confluence with Nescopeck Creek at Olympus Pond.

 Creasy Creek joins Nescopeck Creek 36.58 mi upstream of its mouth.

 Tributaries

 Creasy Creek has one named tributary.
 It is known as Reilly Creek.
 Reilly Creek has its own tributary, which is known as Mill Creek.

 Hydrology

 The pH of the waters of Creasy Creek ranges from 6.9 to 7.2, making it the only headwater tributary of Nescopeck Creek to have alkaline waters.
 The total concentration of alkalinity is between 12 and 24 milligrams per liter.
 The concentration of water hardness ranges between 15 and 24 milligrams per liter.
-The specific conductance of the creek's waters ranges from 49 to 74 micromohs.
+The specific conductance of the creek's waters ranges from 49 to 74 microohms.